ICAG Results: How to Check, Understand, and Act on Your Exam Results

 |---|---|

-| Passed some Level 1 papers but not all | Register for the remaining Level 1 papers in the next diet.
-If only one Level 1 paper remains, you can add up to 4 Level 2 papers in the same sitting. |
+| Passed some Level 1 papers but not all | Register for the remaining Level 1 papers next diet.
+If only one Level 1 paper remains, you can add up to four Level 2 papers in the same sitting. |

-| Completed Level 1, moving to Level 2 | Plan your Level 2 paper sequence.
-See the ICAG Subject Combination Strategy guide for the most efficient combinations. |
+| Completed Level 1, moving to Level 2 | Plan your Level 2 sequence.
+See the ICAG subject combination strategy guide for the most efficient combinations. |

 | Passed some Level 2 papers but not all | Re-sit the remaining Level 2 papers next diet.
 If only one Level 2 paper remains, you can also write any number of Level 3 papers in the same sitting. |

 | Completed Level 2, moving to Level 3 | Begin Level 3.
-See the ICAG Level 3 Papers Explained guide for what to expect from each Professional Level paper. |
+See the ICAG Level 3 papers explained guide for what each Professional Level paper demands. |

 | Completed all papers | Begin the membership process: submit a membership application, provide evidence of acceptable work experience, attend the ICAG Induction Course, and pay the membership fee. |